vasilvalkov/CSharp-Part-1/5. Conditional Statements/README.md

 | 10    | invalid score |

 ### Problem 3.
 Check for a Play Card
-*	Classical play cards use the following signs to designate the card face: `2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K and A. Write a program that enters a string and prints ìyesî if it is a valid card sign or ìnoî otherwise.
+*	Classical play cards use the following signs to designate the card face: `2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K and A. Write a program that enters a string and prints ‚Äúyes‚Äù if it is a valid card sign or ‚Äúno‚Äù otherwise.
 Examples:

 | character | Valid card sign? |
 |-----------|------------------|